 - 1 1/4 cups flour, all-purpose or cake flour

 - Powdered sugar (confectioner's sugar)

-- Using a funnel (or a gallon-size ziploc bag with a corner cut off), drop mixture into hot oil in a spiral starting at the center, working your way out.
+- Using a funnel (or a gallon-size Ziploc bag with a corner cut off), drop the mixture into the hot oil in a spiral starting at the center, working your way out.
 Make sure to overlap some of the mix to ensure it comes out as one piece.

 - Fry for 2–3 minutes, flipping one time when the bottom has become golden brown.

 - Remove from oil.
 I like to use a metal slotted spoon to reduce the amount of oil.
 Place on plate, and sprinkle with powder sugar.

 - Serve and enjoy!
 Carmel and chocolate sauces (syrup) make good toppings.